bio-tools/biotoolsDocs/IFB_tools.rst

 * **Homepage URL** is the tool's homepage, or some URL that best serves this purpose {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#homepage>`_}.

 ..
 Important::
    A `unique identifier <https://biotools.readthedocs.io/en/latest/curators_guide.html#id105>`_ - the *bio.tools* toolID - is created for a tool when a new entry is created.
 The ID value is a URL-safe version of the supplied tool name.
 The ID provides a persistent reference to the tool, used by bio.tools and other systems.
 The ID should therefore be sensible and intuitive.
 In the case of databases, or tools with long names, the abbreviation should be used.
+For example, the `GnpIS tool <https://bio.tools/gnpis>`_ tool has the ID "gnpis" and *not* "Genetic and Genomic Information System".

 ..
 Tip::
    The *bio.tools* toolID is **not** currently editable, so if you want the ID to differ from the name (*e.g.* an ID of "PDB" for the tool name "Protein databank (PDB)", you have to apply a workaround: